Chiefs wide receiver Justin Watson shines in preseason debut

-KANSAS CITY, Mo. — No player may have improved their stock in today’s presason game against the Chicago Bears more than Chiefs wide receiver Justin Watson.
+KANSAS CITY, Mo. — No player may have improved their stock in today’s presason game against the Chicago Bears more than Kansas City Chiefs wide receiver Justin Watson.

 With four of the Chiefs receiver spots locked up, Watson may have earned himself a roster spot with today’s perfomance.